 - Set your domain name to use Linode’s name servers.
 You’ll need to do this on your domain registrar’s website and then wait up to 24 hours for the change to take effect.

-- Use the DNS Manager to add a domain zone, and then start adding some basic DNS records.
+- Use the DNS Manager to add a domain, and then start adding some basic DNS records.

 - Set reverse DNS.

-- If you have any special DNS needs, such as using a third-party email server, add additional DNS records to create a custom configuration.
+- If you have any special DNS requirements, such as when using a third-party email server, add additional DNS records for your specific needs.